 The optional towing arch allows the tow line to be elevated for easier jumps and acrobatics.

 Sea Ray offers the 5.0 L 260-hp Mercury engine as an option.
 While our test captain urges consumers to upgrade to this engine which will make the boat a “monster” in his words, we’re not sure that is necessary in all applications.
 For those planning on having a full load of people aboard and pulling a heavy skier, then we think the 5.0 L engine is probably the way to go.

 Check out our performance tables by clicking on the “Test Results” tab at the top of this page.

 This photo illustrates sightlines forward with and without the bolster.
-The skipper is sitting on the bolster and looking over the black anodized windshield frame; the companion is sitting on the seat with the bolster down and is looking through the windshield.
+The captain is sitting on the bolster and looking over the black anodized windshield frame; the companion is sitting on the seat with the bolster down and is looking through the windshield.
 This is good design.

 As we look down the extensive list of options that Sea Ray offers we see a couple of things that are necessary: a Bimini top and a canvas cover.
 While these two items can be bought in the aftermarket for less money, we don’t advise it.
 The builder or dealer can best affix the Bimini to the boat, and factory-made canvas is guaranteed to fit right out of the box.

 Anyone planning on doing serious towing should consider the black towing tower with integrated Bimini top.
 We also would opt for the automatic fire suppression system in the engine room.

 Otherwise the boat is fully equipped and ready to use right from the dealer’s showroom.

 The 205 Sport has a running angle of a 5-degree bow rise which is the industry norm.
 The wake tower and boards attached will slow the boat several mph due to weight and windage.